 Your photographs capture scenes that are rich in information, combining vastness and detail.
 As a digital photographer, what makes you choose to process particular travel photographs in black and white versus color?

-It all comes down to style choices, impact and emotion.
-In general I like my photos to “pop” with color for impact.
+It all comes down to style choices, impact, and emotion.
+In general, I like my photos to “pop” with color for impact.
 That’s my photographic style.
-But, sometimes I look at a photo, especially if it’s a simpler scene or with minimal color to begin with, and I sense it might be stronger in black and white.
+But, sometimes I look at a photo, especially if it’s a simpler scene or with minimal color, and I sense it might be stronger in black and white.
 From there, I love experimenting with different black and white presets and filters to achieve that “wow” factor.

 You also shoot professional sports.
 How did you get into that field of photography?
 What is unique about sports photography?